The course is part of a Multi-City Program in cooperation with Utrecht Summer School and the Dutch University Institute for Art History in Florence.

 A course reader will be provided.

-The course is part of a Multi-City Program in cooperation with Utrecht Summer School and Università Cattolica del Sacro Cuore in Rome.
+The course is part of a Multi-City Program in cooperation with Utrecht Summer School and Royal Netherlands Institute Rome.

 This course provides an overview of the political, socio-economic, and cultural developments that shaped Europe in the long 20th century.
 Many deeply impacting developments occurred over the course of the 20th century: Two World Wars were fought, the birth of the European Union and the fall of Communism, just to name a few.
 Being such a crucial city in Europe’s history in the 20th century, Berlin is the most logical location for this course.
 Special emphasis will also be given to Germany's role in the middle of the continent and to the historical origins of the European Union and its present state.
 The city of Berlin, with all its tangible historical remains, will be dealt with as a city of former crisis with great promises for a better future.

-Towards the end of this survey course on twentieth century Europe, we will try to identify the democratic values that have shaped the rebirth of Europe and discuss the challenges with which present-day Europe is faced.
-We will end the course with a reflection on Europe's place in the global, multi-polar world of the 21st century.
+In this course we will try to identify the democratic values that have shaped the rebirth of Europe and discuss the challenges with which present-day Europe is faced.
+The course will reflect on Europe's place in the global, multi-polar world of the 21st century.

 Several excursions will be organised in which you will visit some key historic sites in the city.